The Deceiver Gets Deceived — Modern Paraphrase | fresh.bible

 What he doesn't know yet is that the family he's walking toward includes someone who's even better at deception than he is.
-And the story that's about to unfold — love, betrayal, heartbreak, and a God who quietly enters through the most overlooked person in the room — is one of the most human stories in all of .
+And the story that's about to unfold — , betrayal, heartbreak, and a God who quietly enters through the most overlooked person in the room — is deeply, achingly human.

 Jacob struck up a conversation with the shepherds: